mi3nts/waterSensor/RemoteConnectionSetUp.md

 -	Launch VCS on Control computer
 -	Make sure that you are connected to the wired network
-- Select "otter-uni" as the connection type.
+- Select "otter-ubi" as the connection type.
 - Connect to Otter8 usv